coverclock/com-diag-tesoro/README.md

 <https://download.geofabrik.de>

 <https://switch2osm.github.io/serving-tiles/updating-as-people-edit/>

-The `fs` directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system.

 The install target in the Tesoro Makefile uses the Node.js terser program to minimize the client-side JavaScript code.